bao-project/bao-docs/source/development/misra.rst

 Deviation annotations
 *********************

-Deviation annotations are placed in comments preceding to the code that is incurring the violation.
+Deviation annotations are placed in comments preceding the code incurring the violation.
 Their main role is to identify the code locations related to a given deviation record or permit, as well as suppress violation diagnostics issued by the checker tools.
 A deviation annotation follows a